-Wondering how to make ghee?
-Here’s the answer—and it’s as simple as melting unsalted butter and being patient.
+We’ve been hearing lots of folks ask us how to make ghee lately.
+And the answer, surprisingly, is as easy as melting butter and being patient.

-- 3. The ghee will keep at room temperature for up to several weeks and can be used in place of butter when cooking.
+- The ghee will keep at room temperature or in the refrigerator for up to several weeks and can be used in place of butter when cooking.

 How To Make Clarified Butter VariationKnowing how to make clarified butter is as easy as knowing how to make ghee.
 The difference between the techniques, explains cookbook author and blogger Heidi Swanson, is that ghee is cooked longer and, as a result of being in contact with the milk solids for more time as they warm, has a more intense flavor profile.
 To make clarified butter, simply follow the above ghee recipe but be certain to pull the pan from the heat before the milk solids begin to turn brown.

 Nutrition information is automatically calculated, so should only be used as an approximation.